Godspeed You! Black Emperor: Reunion (2010–present)

-In February 2022, a copy of All Lights Fucked on the Hairy Amp Drooling was posted to 4chan's music board.
+In February 2022, a copy of All Lights Fucked on the Hairy Amp Drooling was posted to 4chan's music board, /mu/.
 The band eventually uploaded the full audio of the tape to its official Bandcamp page on February 14.

+On February 24, 2024, the band debuted three new untitled songs at the Knockdown Center in New York City.
+On August 28, 2024, the band announced its eighth album, No Title as of 13 February 2024 28,340 Dead, supported by the lead single "Grey Rubble – Green Shoots".
+Its title references the death toll of Palestinians in the Gaza Strip during the Gaza war at the time of the album's conception.

+In August 2025, the band removed most of their discography from major streaming services, including Spotify, Tidal, and Deezer.
+Their two albums released through Kranky—F♯ A♯ ∞ (1998) and Lift Your Skinny Fists Like Antennas to Heaven (2000)—remained temporarily available on Apple Music but were scheduled for removal.
+A representative for Kranky stated that the label allows artists to determine how their music is distributed.
+The band's catalog continued to be available for purchase and streaming through Bandcamp.
+The decision followed similar actions taken by Deerhoof, Xiu Xiu, and King Gizzard & the Lizard Wizard, who had withdrawn their music from Spotify earlier in 2025.
+Those groups cited concerns regarding investments made by Spotify chief executive officer Daniel Ek through his fund Prima Materia, which has financed Helsing, a defense company developing artificial intelligence software for military applications.

 Live concerts

-Film loop projections are an important aspect of the group's live show, explained by Efrim Menuck as "[putting] the whole into context".
+Film loop projections are an important aspect of the group's live performances, explained by Efrim Menuck as "[putting] the whole into context".

-The band is taper-friendly; they allow audience members to record their live performances, fans often release new material before the band makes an official recording.
+The band is taper-friendly; they allow audience members to record their live performances, and fans often release new material before the band makes an official recording.

-The band toured Australia/New Zealand for the first time in February 2013, including a performance at the All Tomorrow's Parties 'I'll Be Your Mirror' festival in Melbourne on February 16.

-The band toured China for the first time in April 2013, giving performances in Shanghai and Beijing, and revisited China in March 2016.
+The band toured Australia and New Zealand for the first time in February 2013, including a performance at the All Tomorrow's Parties I'll Be Your Mirror festival in Melbourne.
+They toured China for the first time in April 2013, giving performances in Shanghai and Beijing, and revisited China in March 2016.

-The band supported Nine Inch Nails on its Tension tour in October 2013, starting at the TD Garden in Boston on October 11.
+The band supported Nine Inch Nails on its Tension tour in October 2013.

-After a break for much of 2014 the band embarked on a busy schedule of concert and festival dates across North America, Europe and around the world during 2015 and 2016.
+In 2015 and 2016, the band performed numerous concert and festival shows around the world.
 Two new songs were previewed in many of the shows picking up the fan titles "Buildings" and "Railroads" from the projections that accompanied them.
-The band also lent live performances of some of their older and current tracks to a revival of the 2005 work "monumental", by Canadian dance troupe, Holy Body Tattoo during 2016.
+The band also lent live performances of their songs to a revival of the 2005 work "monumental" by Canadian dance troupe Holy Body Tattoo in 2016.

+The band is set to perform in ten countries across Europe and North America in 2024 and 2025.